-Under the act, "Fish Lake Erie" license plates and a validation sticker or, when applicable, a validation sticker alone must be issued upon receipt of an application for registration of a motor vehicle submitted under the act and a \$15 contribution (see below), payment of the regular license tax prescribed in continuing law, any applicable motor vehicle license tax, and an additional \$10 fee, and compliance with all other applicable laws relating to the registration of motor vehicles.
-If the application for "Fish Lake Erie" license plates is combined with a request for a special reserved license plate, the license plates and validation sticker or validation sticker alone must be issued upon payment of the fees and taxes referred to or established by the act plus the additional fee for a special reserved license plate.
+Under the bill, "Fish Lake Erie" license plates and a validation sticker or, when applicable, a validation sticker alone must be issued upon receipt of an application for registration of a motor vehicle submitted under the bill and a \$15 contribution (see below), payment of the regular license tax prescribed in current law, any applicable motor vehicle license tax, and an additional \$10 fee, and compliance with all other applicable laws relating to the registration of motor vehicles.
+If the application for "Fish Lake Erie" license plates is combined with a request for a special reserved license plate provided under current law, the license plates and validation sticker or validation sticker alone must be issued upon payment of the fees and taxes referred to or established by the bill plus the additional fee prescribed in current law regarding a special reserved license plate.

-The act requires the Registrar, for each application for registration and registration renewal that the Registrar receives under the act, to collect a contribution of \$15.
+The bill requires the Registrar, for each application for registration and registration renewal that the Registrar receives under the bill, to collect a contribution of \$15.
 He must deposit this contribution into the state treasury to the credit of the existing License Plate Contribution Fund.
 The contribution then must be paid to the Ohio Sea Grant College Program to be used for Lake Erie area research projects.